 1. Define your niche

+The easiest way to sell photos online at high prices is to specialize in a niche.
 Every successful photographer has a consistent style or theme that runs through their work.
 Whether your thing is travel, fashion, cityscapes, nature, food, etc., consistency is key.

 People follow other people online to see more of whatever it is that interested them in the first place.
 People unfollow other people when those expectations aren’t met.